 Effects on the skin

-Green seaweed are highly appreciated by women, especially for their slimming effects,and for their properties to provide fresh texture to creams and body lotions.
+Green seaweed are highly appreciated by women, especially due to their slimming effects,and for their properties to provide fresh texture to creams and body lotions.
 Many products have been developed, which combine the properties of clay with seaweed.
 Thus they repower the benefits of both natural elements.

 The green seaweed also have great benefits,for dietary requirements, since they satisfy hunger in few amounts.
 They are used both in foods, slimming medications, and in showers to stimulate the blood circulation and to eliminate toxins.